-- After exercise, encourage children to rest and have a larger drink, followed by fluid intake as desired during the hours postexercise, along with appropriate food intake. - Suitable fluids for recovery include water, plain and flavoured milk, liquid meal supplements or soup to provide fluid with electrolytes, carbohydrate and protein. - Discourage junior athletes from using carbonated drinks (including soft drink) before, during and immediately after exercise as they can upset the stomach and reduce their desire to drink.
-Bloating can be a problem resulting in them feeling too full before they drink a sufficient volume.
-Caffeine containing drinks should also be avoided before, during and after sport.
+- After exercise, encourage kids to rest and have a larger drink, followed by fluid intake as desired during the hours post-exercise, along with appropriate food intake. - Suitable fluids for recovery include water, plain and flavoured milk, liquid meal supplements or soup to provide fluid with electrolytes, carbohydrate and protein. - Discourage junior athletes from having carbonated drinks (including soft drink) before, during and immediately after exercise as they can upset the stomach and reduce their desire to drink.
+Bloating can be a problem resulting in them feeling too full before they drink a sufficient volume. - It is not suitable for active children to be drinking caffeinated drinks before, during or after sport.
+Discourage the intake of tea, coffee, cola drinks and 'energy' drinks as these can contain large amounts of caffeine which is not recommended for junior athletes.